Inside Bernie Sanders' Strategy to Get the Budget Bill Passed

 After weeks of negotiating with both the White House and his own committee, Sanders says the $3.5 trillion number was reached thanks to “a lot of talking and a lot of heartburn.”
 For him, it’s a mixed bag.
 Ideas he had been championing for years, like a wealth tax and Medicare for All, were not in there.
 But other progressive wish list items, like an extension of the child tax credit and tax increases on the wealthy, were included.
 “All of the major provisions remain in the bill: that is the good news,” he says.
 “The bad news is, we are not funding them, at this point, for as long a period as I want.”

-“We’ve got to be as pragmatic as possible”
+‘We’ve got to be as pragmatic as possible’

 Sanders acolytes hope his leadership will pave the way for the progressive movement to become an effective governing force, crafting legislation within the system rather than protesting outside it.